 2020's Top 10 Online Casinos for PayPal

-If you're looking for an online casino offering easy deposits, fast payouts and guaranteed security then choosing one that accepts PayPal is probably the best option for you.
+If you're looking for an online casino offering easy deposits and fast withdrawals of real money, then choosing one that accepts PayPal is probably the best option for you.
 Given the popularity of PayPal there are plenty of online casinos that accept this payment method.
 However, they are not all made equal!
-On this page you'll find information on the best player ranked PayPal casinos, including the top rated site for this month .
+On this page you'll find information on the best player ranked PayPal casinos, including the top rated site for this month Mansion Casino.
 Out of the hundreds of online casinos accepting PayPal, we only ever list those with a solid reputation and official certification for security & fair play.

 Our Top Rated PayPal Casinos